Frizen/Plains-Gate/README.md

 The first project is Zhihu(www.zhihu.com) .
 The UI part of the project is almost finished but the interaction part still get some trouble.
 I know that it will not be that easy, like just write a CSS and all clear.
 So, the project is pause, and you still can use this CSS in https://userstyles.org/

-The second project is bilibili(www.bilibili.tv) .
-It will be finished in Sep.
+The second project is bilibili(www.bilibili.tv) which is still in preparation.

 ----